matomo-org/developer-documentation/docs/master/Piwik/MetricsFormatter.md

 ### `getPrettySizeFromBytes()` <a name="getPrettySizeFromBytes"></a>

-Pretty format a memory size value
+Returns a prettified memory size value.

 #### Signature